 All food labels must list the number of grams of trans fat in one serving of the food item.
 Therefore, to increase marketability, many manufacturers have removed trans-fats from their products.
-So it?s important to read labels to decide if a product is ?trans-free? or not.
+So it is important to read labels to decide if a product is "trans-fat free" or not.

 If a food is already prepared, you may not know if it contains trans-fat.
 To ensure that food eaten away from home is trans fat-free, some states and cities have passed laws to eliminate trans fat from foods sold in:

 Bonnie J Brehm, PhD, RD